 - 1. To raise standards of health and safety in the local authority enforcement sector using a risk-based enforcement strategy.
 Inspections or other interventions will be carried out in those businesses presenting the highest risk as detailed in HSE National Code for Local Authority Enforcement Code (See appendix 3 for more details).
-Within Blackburn with Darwen we will focus on the following taken from the priority areas: - Beverage gases in the hospitality industry - Gas safety in commercial catering - Respond to notifications of Legionella infection. - Safety of sports grounds at Ewood Park - Reducing the risk of carbon monoxide poisoning. - Fires and explosions caused by the initiation of explosives, including fireworks particularly those premises needing a licence to store fireworks. - Prevent injury to members of the public from accessing large commercial waste and recycling bins - 2.
+Within Blackburn with Darwen we will focus on the following taken from the priority areas: - Beverage gases in the hospitality industry - Gas safety in commercial catering (gas for cooking, hot water and heating) - Respond to notifications of Legionella infection. - Safety of sports grounds at Ewood Park - Reducing the risk of carbon monoxide poisoning. - Fires and explosions caused by the initiation of explosives, including fireworks particularly those premises needing a licence to store fireworks. - Prevent injury to members of the public from accessing large commercial waste and recycling bins - Ensuring all large scale inflatable pieces of play equipment are compliant with the new "Bouncy castles and other play inflatables": safety advice issued by the HSE in December 2018 - 2.
 Reduce exposure to second hand and smoke by enforcement of the Smoke-free England Regulations in all premises to which they apply.
 The current major concern in this area is in the shisha premises.
-The current number of shisha bars operating in the Borough is 4.
-Specialist officers are involved in issuing fixed penalty notices to those found to be smoking in enclosed workplaces. - 3.
-License or register those premises that make an application to undertake skin piercing or sell petroleum. - 4.
+The current number of shisha bars operating in the Borough is 5.
+Specialist officers are involved in issuing fixed penalty notices to those found to be smoking in enclosed workplaces.

+- License or register those premises that make an application to undertake skin piercing or sell petroleum. - 4.
 To deal with accident notifications, service requests and enquiries concerning health and safety on a risk based approach.
-In 2017/18 83 accident notifications were received; 26 required substantive investigation.
-160 substantive service requests were dealt with. - Not all accidents/dangerous occurrences will be investigated but all will be assessed using the "Whether to Investigate an Accident Decision Checklist" and the reasons for non-investigation will be recorded. - 5.
+In 2018/19 86 accident notifications were received; 14 required substantive investigation.
+138 substantive service requests were dealt with. - Not all accidents/dangerous occurrences will be investigated but all will be assessed using the "Whether to Investigate an Accident Decision Checklist" and the reasons for non-investigation will be recorded. - 5.
 To maintain, and where possible improve, the standards of safety at sports grounds through partnership working.
-In 2017/18 we chaired the Safety Advisory Group and worked in partnership with Blackburn Rovers to ensure the highest standards of safety were maintained.
+In 2018/19 we chaired the Safety Advisory Group and worked in partnership with Blackburn Rovers to ensure the highest standards of safety were maintained.
 In conjunction with the Football Licensing Authority and the Fire Authority we audited Blackburn Rovers arrangements with regard to their safety certificate and fire arrangements.
-This is through during event inspections (at least 3 in the year) and 1 non-event inspection.

-- 6. Complete the inspection program of licensed petroleum sites. - 7.
+This is through during event inspections (at least 3 in the year) and 1 non-event inspection. - 6.
+Complete the inspection program of licensed petroleum sites. - 7.
 We will seek to reduce the burden on local businesses by combining information gathering exercises with those conducted for Trading Standards and other Environmental Health enforcement services. - 8.
 We will use other environmental health enforcement services to ensure compliance with health and safety requirements e.g. licensing (alcohol, street trading, taxis and private hire, outdoor entertainment, safety of sports grounds, Smokefree England). - 9.
-Local Enforcement Issues/projects for 2018/19 are: - Carbon monoxide poisoning in shisha lounges and from the use of solid fuel cooking in catering - Respond to electrical incidents and other significant concerns including illegal abstractions.
+Local Enforcement Issues/projects for 2019/20 are: - Carbon monoxide poisoning in shisha lounges and from the use of solid fuel cooking in catering - Respond to electrical incidents and other significant concerns including illegal abstractions.

-Further information about the work completed in 2017/18 can be found in Appendix 1.
+Further information about the work completed in 2018/19 can be found in Appendix 1.